 Version Changes

 8.3 Added support for replacement fields in the args parameter

 8.1 Added support for keyword arguments

 5.1 Added support for arithmetic expressions and skool macros in the args parameter

 3.1 Added support for ASM mode

 2.1 New

 #CHR

-In HTML mode, the #CHR macro expands to a numeric character reference (&#num;).
-In ASM mode, it expands to a unicode character in the UTF-8 encoding.
+In HTML mode, the #CHR macro expands either to a numeric character reference, or to a unicode character in the UTF-8 encoding.
+In ASM mode, it always expands to a unicode character in the UTF-8 encoding.